 20. The Nature of Justice III.

 No reading assignment.
 In class we will wrap up our discussion of The Eumenides.

 Read Pericles' "Funeral Oration" (excerpt from Thucydides' History of the Peloponnesian War).
 What was the purpose of Pericles' speech?
 How does the Funeral Oration perfectly represent the "humanistic optimism" of Athens during the Golden Age?
 What made Athenian society so ideal to Pericles?
 What was his concept of the relationship between the individual and the state?

 22. The Golden Age of Athens II.

-Read "The Plague" & "The Policy of Pericles" (excerpts from Thucydides' History of the Peloponnesian War).
+Watch Episode 3: "Empire of the Mind" from the Crucible of Civilization documentary series.
 What was the effect of the plague upon Athenian culture?
 How does it contrast with the culture depicted in the Funeral Oration?
 Why did the Athenians turn on Pericles?
 Was he a bad leader?
 Had he given bad advice on the war?
 How does he defend himself in his final speech?
 What is his new view of empire that he wants the Athenians to embrace?
 What were the consequences of Pericles' death for Athens?
-Why did Athens lose the war, according to Thucydides?
+Why did Athens lose the war with Sparta?

 23. Paper Preparation.